Unconventional Altermagnetism in Quasicrystals: A Hyperspatial Projective Construction: Mean-field approximation for the Hubbard model in the decorated quasicrystal

-Figure~\ref{phase_diagram}(a) displays the order parameter $\delta m$ as a function of $U$ and $\bar{t}_2$ for $\delta_2 = 0.3$ at zero temperature ($T = 0$).
+Figure~\ref{phase_diagram}(a) displays the order parameter $\delta m$ as a function of $U$ and $\bar{t}_2$ for $\delta_2/\bar t_2 = 0.2$ at zero temperature ($T = 0$).
 The calculation is initially performed using the ansatz in Eq.~(\ref{ansatz}), which assumes uniform occupation numbers within each sublattice for a given spin orientation.
 To validate this assumption, we compare the $\delta m$-$U$ curves at $\bar{t}_2/t_1 = 0.3$ with and without the ansatz, as shown in Fig.~\ref{phase_diagram}(d).
-Additionally, we present the spatial distributions of spin magnetization at $U/t_1 = 3.0$, $\delta_2 = 0.2$, and $\bar{t}_2/t_1 = 0.3$ in Figs.~\ref{phase_diagram}(c) and \ref{phase_diagram}(d) with and without the ansatz, respectively.
+Additionally, we present the spatial distributions of spin magnetization at $U/t_1 = 3.0$, $\delta_2/\bar t_2 = 0.2$, and $\bar{t}_2/t_1 = 0.3$ in Figs.~\ref{phase_diagram}(e) and \ref{phase_diagram}(f) with and without the ansatz, respectively.
 The two distributions are nearly indistinguishable, confirming the validity of the approximation.

-We also investigate the influence of finite temperature and electron doping on the mean-field results for the decorated ABT quasicrystal.
+\paragraph{Temperature effect.} We also investigate the influence of finite temperature and electron doping on the mean-field results for the decorated ABT quasicrystal.
 Comparing the phase diagrams at $T = 0$ and $T = 0.2$ [Figs.~\ref{phase_diagram}(a) and \ref{phase_diagram}(b)], we find that the N\'eel order remains robust against thermal fluctuations.
-Moreover, Fig.~\ref{phase_diagram}(b) presents the order parameter $\delta m$ as a function of electron filling and interaction strength $U$, revealing that the N\'eel ordering phase persists as long as the electron filling $n$ does not deviate significantly from the half-filling.
+Moreover, Fig.~\ref{phase_diagram}(c) presents the order parameter $\delta m$ as a function of electron filling and interaction strength $U$ at $\delta_2/\bar t_2=0.2$ and $\bar t_2/t_1=0.3$, revealing that the N\'eel ordering phase persists as long as the electron filling $n$ does not deviate significantly from the half-filling.
 These results demonstrate the robustness of the N\'eel order against both finite temperature and moderate electron doping.

+{\paragraph{Size effect.} We conducted a multi-scale analysis to evaluate the possible influence of boundary effects.
+Specifically, we calculate the N\'eel order parameter $\delta m$ for various system sizes $N$, while keeping the parameters fixed at $\delta_2/t_1=0.2,\bar t_2/t_1=0.3$ and $U/t_1=4.0$.
+The $\delta m$-$N$ curve is shown in Fig.~\ref{multi_scale}(a), the resulting size dependence demonstrates that $\delta m$ saturates for $N>1000$, indicating that the system effectively reaches the thermodynamic limit.
+Even for a moderately sized system of $N\approx300$, the deviation from the large-size limit remains below $2\%$, i.e.,

+confirming that boundary effects are minimal in this size range.
+Furthermore, we plot the $\delta m$-$U$ curves for various system sizes $N$, with the parameters fixed at $\delta_2/t_1=0.2$ and $\bar t_2/t_1=0.3$, as presented in Fig.~\ref{multi_scale}(b).
+The curves show nearly identical transition behavior and critical interaction strength, indicating that bulk properties dominate and boundary effects are negligible.
+In summary, our multi-scale analysis confirms that the system size mainly used ($N\approx300$) is sufficiently large to capture the intrinsic altermagnetic phase and that the obtained results are robust against boundary effects.}